ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'The LaunchPad can run for anything between 4-12 weeks depending on the complexity of the product, the business and the system it’s impacting as well as the level of rigour required to take a decision.'
+        text: 'The LaunchPad can run for anything between 4-8 weeks depending on the complexity of the product and the system it’s impacting.'
   -
     type: heading
     attrs: